The Bankrate promise

-The Department of Labor’s consumer price index (CPI) in December rose 7 percent from a year ago, the sharpest surge since June 1982.
-The measure tracks how much price tags are changing on the typical goods and services that consumers purchase in their everyday lives — from clothing, grocery, apparel and utilities prices, to cars, gasoline, rents and dining out.
+The inflation measure comes from the consumer price index (CPI) and tracks how much price tags are changing on the typical goods and services that consumers purchase in their everyday lives — from clothing, grocery, apparel and utilities prices to cars, gasoline, rents and dining out.

 But no American purchases all items in the economy, nor do they all purchase the same basket of items.
 Meanwhile, other regions of the country have a different cost of living.